Mthegamer/cordova-template/README.md

 How To Use (quick runthrough for android)
 ==========================================
+- install cordova, java, android sdk (not explained here)
-- open browser and navigate to the projects index.html (like <project-home>/web-client/index.html ), enjoy the page
+- open browser and navigate to the template project's index.html (like <project-home>/web-client/index.html ), enjoy the page
-- run one of the initial build-scripts, e.g. 0_completebuild_android.sh
+- run build-scripts/0_completebuild_android.sh
-- copy the project/build/platforms/android/bin/project-debug-unaligned.apk to your android phone (via adb, airdroid or other means), start!
+- copy the project/build/platforms/android/bin/project-debug-unaligned.apk to your android phone (via adb, airdroid or other means) and start!
 You should see what you've seen on the desktop-browser: the template index.html this time rendered in a cordova webview.
 - now change and enrich the sources under web-client according to your needs
+- for better end-user experience change project name and icons / screens
 - test and improve with the use of a local browser like firefox/firebug or chrome either via file:/// or local httpd
-- rebuild using the provided 0_rebuild_web_resources.sh
+- repeatedly rebuild anytime using the provided 0_rebuild_web_resources.sh

 Improvements for some distant future